scosman/zipstreamer/README.md

 ### Docker

-This repo contains an dockerfile, and an image is hosted [on Docker Hub](https://hub.docker.com/r/scosman/zipstreamer).
+This repo contains an dockerfile, and an image is published [on Github Packages](https://github.com/scosman/zipstreamer/pkgs/container/packages%2Fzipstreamer).

 #### Build Your Own Image